 Once you whip together the inner truffle ingredients (I used a food processor so the avocado was thoroughly blended), you roll them into tiny little green matcha balls.
 These are super yummy on their own, so dipping them into chocolate is optional.
 But, like, everything is better with chocolate…so why not dip them into decadent melted dark chocolate?
 Hmmm?

-This dark melted chocolate is easily the best part of the truffle making process.
+This melted dark chocolate is easily the best part of the truffle making process.
 I couldn’t help eating many spoonfuls of it.
 There’s something about melted chocolate that really gets me.
 When I was younger I would always heat up Reese’s peanut butter cups in the microwave.
+I still do.
 I just really like melted chocolate.

 Anyways, I used these Ghirardelli Dark Chocolate Melting Wafers, which are specifically for melting and are way easier to heat up.
 You just pop them into the microwave in 15-second intervals and they melt so easily.
 But, you can also use chocolate chips.
 If you do decide to use chocolate chips instead of these Ghirardelli Dark Chocolate Melting Wafers, make sure you add a little coconut oil to the chips when warming them in the microwave so they melt more easily.